 Imagine an opportunity where you can build a foundation of excellence in aviation and engineering before you reach college.
-Now imagine a program where you earn FREE college credit!

 The premise of the Gaetz Aerospace Institute is simple; the concurrent enrollment model introduces high school students to rigorous STEM-related courses that prepare students for college while providing them a clear pathway to college graduation and high-paying jobs in thrilling and dynamic industries.